craftsmandigital/content/notes/my-own-theme.md

 - there could be call to empty partials inside partials as head.
 All this because ancestor easily can use them to extend functionality.
   - it should be appropriate input parameters
   - there should be returned values, if it's needed
-- possibilities to add custom taxonomies like "8 years old"
+- possibilities to add custom taxonomies like "8 years old" 100 days since
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyMDQ5NDgwLC0xMDk0MzI2OTg3LC0yMT
+eyJoaXN0b3J5IjpbMzExNjM1NzA0LC0xMDk0MzI2OTg3LC0yMT
 I2MTQ5NDQ2LC0yMDYxNDMxOTQ4XX0=
 -->